anchore/syft/README.md

 # - sbom-cataloger
 ```

-Only scan with all catalogers that deal with binary analysis:
+Scan with all catalogers that deal with binary analysis, regardless of the source type:
 ```bash
 syft ... --override-default-catalogers "binary"
 # results in the following catalogers being used: